chottolabs/kznllm.nvim/CONTRIBUTING.md

 }
 ```

-The "no visual selection mode" is really just a "non replace" mode controlled by `local replace_mode = not (mode == 'n')`.
+The "no visual selection mode" is really just a "no replace" mode controlled by `local replace_mode = not (mode == 'n')`.

-If you look at the system prompts, it's literally just defining all the logic in the same template, you can add whatever arguments you want in this to suit your use case:
+If you look at the system prompts, it's just defining all the logic in the same template, you can add whatever arguments you want in this to suit your use case:

 ```j2
 {%- if replace -%}